labgem/PPanGGOLiN/README.rst

 Contrary to a pangenome where gene families are partionned in core genome or accessory genome based on a threshold of occurences, this approach esimates the best partitionning via a statistical approach.
 Thereby this processing required calculation steps so that it is not instantaneous.
 Performing a lot of resampling can thus require heavy calculations and this why it is not achieved by default.
 Nevertheless, it is possible to perform these resampling using the -e flag.
 Use this flag with caution.

-We also offer the possibility to customize the resampling using 4 parameters provided to the -ep option : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING (See the figure below to obtain an idea of the effect of the 4 parameters).
-The last parameter allows jumping some combinations of organisms by a determined STEP to reduce the number of computation.
+We also offer the possibility to customize the resampling using 4 parameters provided to the -ep option : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING, STEP and LIMIT (See the figure below to obtain an idea of the effect of the parameters).
+The STEP parameter allows jumping some combinations of organisms by a determined STEP to reduce the number of computation and the LIMIT parameter specify the maximun of sample size.
 For example purpose, to compute all the combinations (strongly discouraged !)
-RESAMPLING_RATIO must be equal to 1, MINIMUN_SAMPLING to 1, MAXIMUN_SAMPLING to Inf and STEP to 1.
+RESAMPLING_RATIO must be equal to 1, MINIMUN_SAMPLING to 1, MAXIMUN_SAMPLING to Inf, STEP to 1 and LIMIT to Inf.

 .. image:: images/resampling.png